 Similarly, if encryption is no longer required, simply deselecting the checkbox will turn off the encryption.

 As you can see, safe data transfer is now just a few clicks away.
-CloudBerry Remote Assistant 1.3 leaves no chances for malicious activity.
+CloudBerry Remote Assistant 1.3 leaves no chances for malicious activity, as encryption ensures that no transferred data is interpretable in the event of data interception.